GiuliG/frame-backend/README.md

 -  **404:** As a visitor I want to know when the page for the artwork I’m looking for doesn’t exist so that I can go somewhere else.
 -**Homepage** As a user I want to check the exhibitions from the MET so that I can know more about them.
 -  **Signup:** As a visitor I want to sign up so that I can see what the MET app has to offer.
--  **Login:** As a visitor I want to log in so that I can check out artworks and add favorites.
+-  **Login:** As a visitor I want to log in so that I can check out artworks and add favourites.
 -  **Logout:** As a visitor I want to logout so that no one else can use my account.
 - **Menu** As a user, I want a menu so that I can have the option to log out, see my favs and go back to the homepage all in the same place.
 - **Navbar** As a user I want to be able to log out if I am logged in, check my favourites and go back to homepage.
 - **Exhibition Detail Page** as a user I want to see more paintings from the exhibition I chose so that I can add them to my favourites.
-- **Create favourites** As a registered user I want to be able to add paintings to my favorites so that I can check them out later.
+- **Create favourites** As a registered user I want to be able to add paintings to my favourites so that I can check them out later.
 -  **List favourites** As a user I want to list my favorite paintings so I can see all of them in one place.
 - **Delete favourites** As a user I want to delete my favourites so that I can just see the paintings I still like.

 ## Backlog
 - **Scan** As a visitor I want to learn more about the artwork in front of me by scanning it and getting its description.
+- **Painting Details** As a user I want to click on a listed painting so that I can see a more detailed view of it and listen to an audio description.
-- **Recs** As a user I want to see recommendations based on my favorites.
+- **Recs** As a user I want to see recommendations based on my favourites.
-- **Collections** As a user I want to group my favorites into folders (collections), so I can classify and find them more easily.
+- **Collections** As a user I want to group my favourites into folders (collections), so I can classify and find them more easily.
-- **Desktop version** As a user I want to access the app from a desktop so that I can see my favorites wherever I am.
+- **Desktop version** As a user I want to access the app from a desktop so that I can see my favourites wherever I am.

 # Client
 ## Routes